govuk-one-login/ipv-cri-f2f-api/src/README.md

-# Claimed Identity Collector
+# Face-To-Face Service

-Claimed identity collector
+Face-To-Face Service

 ## How to run build